 The City of Auburn is located in East Central Alabama.
-A map of the City is provided in Appendix B. The city limits encompass an area of approximately 58.75 square miles (37,600 acres) as of January 2013.
-The current population of Auburn is approximately 53,380 per the 2010 U.S. Census.
-There are approximately 350 miles of creeks and streams flowing through Auburn.
-From the most recent City storm drainage system inventory, the storm drainage system contains approximately 122 linear miles of storm pipe.
+A map of the City is provided in Appendix B. The Auburn, Alabama urbanized area encompasses 50.26 square miles per the 2010 U.S. Census.
+Approximately 26.80 square miles of the Auburn City Limits are located within this urbanized area.
+The current population of Auburn is approximately 56,908 per the 2012 U.S. Census.
+There are approximately 286 miles of creeks and streams flowing through Auburn.
+From the most recent City storm drainage system inventory, the storm drainage system contains approximately 124 linear miles of storm pipe.
 The City is updating its stormwater infrastructure inventory on a routine basis using the City's survey crew, as well as private surveyors.
-The City approved thirteen (13) residential/commercial plats in 2013 as compared to seven (7) plats in 2012.